-Because PLOs reach across disciplines and courses, collaborative meetings of program faculty are scheduled annually in the spring to review and evaluate student achievement.
-A summary of the assessment of Program Learning Outcomes is submitted on an annual basis to the Chief Academic Officer, as a part of the SPARE report for Instructional Programs (see link).
+Because PLOs reach across disciplines and courses, collaborative meetings of program faculty are scheduled during spring and fall in-service days to review and evaluate student achievement.
+A summary of the assessment of Program Learning Outcomes is submitted on an annual basis to the Chief Academic Officer, as a part of the SPARE report for Instructional Programs (see "Assessment" section, here).

-The importance of the use of PLO assessment results to improve teaching and learning is stressed through its integration into Core Theme assessment and planning through sub-objective 6 of the Educational Pathways Core Theme: "Programs use the results of assessment to improve teaching and learning."
+The importance of the use of PLO assessment results to improve teaching and learning is stressed through its integration into Core Theme assessment and planning through subobjective 6 of the Educational Pathways Core Theme: "Programs use the results of assessment to improve teaching and learning."
 The expectation is that at least 80% of programs annually report assessment-based change.

 The Educational Pathways Core Theme also emphasizes the importance of assessment of student achievement of PLOs for program completers.
 Sub-objective five states the expectation that program "graduates meet industry standards by demonstrated mastery of ...
 Program Learning Outcomes."
-This indicator is under review and faculty will establish the performance threshold for its assessment in fall 2019.